TOPIC: What Is The Best Triathlete Training Workout?

 Do You Use Any Form Of A Triathlete Training Regimen?

-At the moment, I do not use triathlon training workouts but I plan on trying such workouts in the future when I am in my thirties and forties to maintain an excellent level of conditioning.
+At the moment, I do not use triathlon training workouts but I plan on trying such workouts in the future when I am in my 30s and 40s to maintain an excellent level of conditioning.

-I enjoy swimming, cycling, and running in my free time but at the moment I am a competitive basketball player who utilizes bodybuilding techniques throughout training, so the triathlon workouts would be counterproductive to my goals at this time.
-However, it will be very helpful to train like this in the future, as I want to be physically active for as long as I can and training this way will certainly help me achieve that goal.
+I enjoy swimming, cycling and running in my free time but at the moment I am a competitive basketball player who utilizes bodybuilding techniques throughout training, so the triathlon workouts would be counterproductive to my goals at this time.
+However, it will be helpful to train like this in the future.
+I want to be physically active for as long as I can and training this way will certainly help me achieve that goal.
 I may even enter in a triathlon one day if I feel I can compete and possibly win.

 3rd Place - EAGLES56